NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_lexical_audio.rst

         --step 8 \
         --use_audio

-Long audios are split into corresponding sequences of :code:`4000 * max_seq_length`.
+Long audios are split just like in text only case, audio sequences treated the same as text seqences except :code:`max_seq_length` for audio equals :code:`max_seq_length*4000`.

 Model Evaluation
 ----------------